 Topics from college algebra and trigonometry essential to the study of calculus and analytic geometry.
+Includes linear, quadratic, polynomial, rational, exponential, circular, and trigonometric functions.
+Trigonometry, systems and equations and matrices.
+Duplicate credit for MAT 152 and/or MAT 183 and MAT 187 will not be awarded.

-Algebraic, exponential, logarithmic, trigonometric, and inverse trigonometric functions, complex numbers, linear systems of equations and inequalities.
-Prerequisite: MAT 122, or two years of high school algebra and one year of geometry completed within the last 4 years, or an one year of geometry completed within the last 4 years, or an ACT Math score of at least 22, or an SAT Math score of at least 530, or a satisfactory score on the mathematics skills assessment.
-Duplicate credit for MAT 152 and MAT 183, and MAT 187 will not be awarded.
+Prerequisite: MAT 122, or two years of high school algebra and one year of geometry completed within the last 4 years, or an ACT Math score of at least 22, or an SAT Math score of at least 530, or a satisfactory score on the mathematics skills assessment.